dbakewel/lan-caster/CREATE.md

 Layer types: image, group

 For Tiled object (on object layers) the following are NOT supported:
   * Attributes: flip, rotation, id, visible
   * Object Types: polygon

 Duplicate custom property names within the same element.

-#### Other Filed Feature Support
+#### Other Tiled Feature Support
 Other features of of Tiled may have limited support or are simply ignored by LAN-Caster.

 ## Extending LAN-Caster

-The following files can be placed in the game folder.
-These should inherit from the corresponding file in the game engine:
+The following files can be placed in the game folder and will be used in place of the corresponding file from the engine folder.
+These should inherit from the corresponding file in the engine folder:

   * client.py
   * clientmap.py